History of the Sanilac District Library

 By the year 2000, our library once again was bursting at the seams.
 Books were piled beyond reach, computer workstations blocked aisles, patrons caused traffic jams and children were packed into Story Time.
 The Growing To Meet Your Needs Capital Campaign successfully raised the $250,000 needed to construct an addition and renovate the existing building.
 These accomplishments were the result of the generous donations and hard work from volunteers who love to read and who recognized the importance of the library to our community.
 Time and again, our community has supported the library so that it continues to thrive.

 Our library is proud of our state-of-the-art technology.
 The circulation system and card catalog were automated in September 1995.
 Various grants from the Gates Foundation, the Reed Grant, SBC Excelerator Technology Grant, state and federal governments and the Sanilac County Community Foundation have provided public access computers, software and staff training.

 Sanilac District Library's success is measured by the number of materials, programs and services provided to our patrons.
 Our circulation records prove that our library is being used as never before.
 The 2010 Census decreased the legal service area population size from 4,545 to 4,375.
 Over 6,000 library cards have been issued.
-Our free computer classes have waiting lists for months in advance.
 Our early childhood programs encourage reading readiness and lifelong learning.
 Our library was the fourth in the state and the first Class II library to meet the Quality Service Audit Checklist standards.

 Sanilac District Library is sincerely grateful to the residents of our library service area who provide the stable source of funding which enables our library to supply materials, programs and services to our community.
 Nothing could be accomplished without you.
 Please, let us know, how we may continue to Grow To Meet Your Needs.